percona/everest-doc/docs/administer/rbac.md

             - **Monitoring instances**: `Read` access

-    3. Read only role without access to the database credentials:
+    ### Read only role without access to the database credentials

         Lets set up a read only role with access to all resources in all namespaces with the exception of the database credentials: